Skatox/jquery-archive-list/readme.txt

 3. Block options to configure the list.

 == Changelog ==

+= 6.0.5 =
+* Improved Gutenberg block to be more efficient and faster.
+* Changed block's animation from CSS to JS to increase compatibility.
+* Changed legacy widget's animation from CSS to JS to increase compatibility.
+* Fixed shortcode name and updated documentation to reflect the change.
+* Fixing shortcode parameters and values to make it work ok.
+* Adding support for accordion option for the Gutenberg block.

 = 6.0.1 =
 * Code migrated to Gutenberg block.
 Now you can use this plugin as a Gutenberg block on any modern theme.